Dear readers,

 Practical experience

-The amount and quality of their studies
+The quantity and quality of their studies

 Brandon - February 2025